refgenie/rg.databio.org/README.md

 The whole process is scripted, starting from this repository.
 From here, we do this basic workflow:

 1. Download raw input files for assets (FASTA files, GTF files etc.)
+2. Configure refgenie
-2. Build assets with `refgenie build` in a local refgenie instance
+3. Build assets with `refgenie build` in a local refgenie instance
-3. Archive assets with `refgenieserver archive`
+4. Archive assets with `refgenieserver archive`
+5. Upload archives to S3
-4. Deploy assets to active server on AWS.
+6. Deploy assets to active server on AWS.

 # Adding an asset to this server